Woman born during Spanish Flu survives second pandemic

 After intermittently running a fever for several weeks, the 101-year-old cancer survivor tested negative for the virus on April 20, WPIX-TV reported Monday.

 “My mother is a survivor,” said Joanne Merola, Friedman’s daughter.
-“She has super-human DNA.”
+“She has superhuman DNA.”

 Friedman was born on a passenger ship taking immigrants from Italy to New York City in 1918.
 Her mother died giving birth on the ship.